What is Long Term Care Insurance (LTCi)?

 - You may visit Adult Day Care, Skilled Nursing, and even receive care at home.

-- The terms of you insurance contract will define where and how you recieve coverage.
+- The terms of your insurance contract will define where and how you receive coverage.

 - Few people will need long term care.

 - The population is aging.
 Annually over 8 million people receive care.

 - Of the older population with long-term care needs in the community, about 30% (1.5 million persons) have long-term care needs where three or more ADL limitations exist.

 - Of the population over age 65, over 65% will develop disabilities before they die, and over 30% will eventually enter a nursing home or some form of permanent skilled nursing care.

 - Most LTCi insurers in Connecticut will require you to use services from certified home care agencies or licensed professionals for this type of policy.

 - If you are looking into insurance you should make sure you buy a policy that covers the types of facilities, programs, and services you will want and that are/will be available where you live or will retire.

 - When moving to another state your coverage and other types of services available to you may differ.